cesetas/Near-SetasEstate-demo/readme.md

 # SETAS ESTATE

 ## About Project:
-Setas Estate is a token-based wep page where anyone can demonstrate his/her estate project whether it is under construction or real built project.
-Project owners can demand tokens from web-site admin or share their tokens to anyone.
-In this platform anyone can fund any project on the site.
+Setas Estate is a token-based project in where anyone can demonstrate his/her estate project whether it is under construction or built project.
+Project owners can demand tokens from project-admin or share their tokens to anyone.
+On the other hand all estate projects are fundable therefore in this platform anyone can fund any project.

 ##### Video Link:
 ![Project Description Video](https://www.loom.com/share/d8bdf57690c54fd4b05837676d6cdd69)